MicrosoftDocs/customer-voice/fp-docs/create-survey.md

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-You've decided the types of questions you want to include in your survey, and now it's time to create it.
-The next few topics cover the basics of creating a survey and applying a theme to it.
-You can enhance a survey by adding images to headers and questions.
-You can also add video to questions.
+After you've planned for the survey and defined an objective for it, you are now ready to start creating your survey.
+The next few topics cover the basics of creating a survey, applying a theme to it, and other actions that you can perform by using Microsoft Forms Pro.

 In this section, you will learn how to: